 (Photo by the National Park Service)

-Take in the diverse maritime forest ecosystem up close, listen to the birds chirping, and traverse a few of the highest points on Hatteras Island.
+Take in the diverse maritime forest ecosystem up close, listen to the pelicans squawking and birds chirping while you traverse a few of the highest points on Hatteras Island.
 The start and end of the trail's loop are at the Buxton Woods picnic area.

 (Photo by Our State Magazine)